ROT101/learn_something/linux basics/navigation_and_file_managing/2_navigation_and_file_managment.md

 # Create a new directory called "my_files"
 mkdir my_files

-# Change into the new directory
+# move into the new directory
 cd my_files

 # Create a new file called "example.txt"